libriscv/rvscript/README.md

 Note that I update the gist now and then as I make improvements.
 The key benchmark is showing the low overhead to calling into the script.

-The overhead of a system call is around 5ns last time I measured it, so keep that in mind.
-The threshold for benefiting from using a dedicated system call is so low that anything that falls into the used-often category could have its own system call.
+The overhead of a system call is around 1ns last time I measured it, so you can basically pick and choose what kind of overhead you are comfortable with.
+Raw system calls are harder to maintain, but faster, while dynamic calls have slight overheads in lookups.

-For generally extending the API there is dynamic calls, which have an overhead of around 20ns.
-Dynamic calls require looking up a hash value in a hash map, and is backed by a std::function with capture storage.
+For generally extending the API there is dynamic calls, which have an overhead of around 14ns (on my laptop).
+Dynamic calls require looking up a hash value, and is backed by a std::function with capture storage.
+See eg. [timers](/engine/src/timers_setup.cpp).

 ## Demonstration